roumilb/gitlab_mr/README.md

 # Gitlab merge requests tools

-This is a chrome extension to have a better display on the merge request page.
+This is a Google Chrome extension to enhance the Gitlab merge request UI.

 chrome store: https://chrome.google.com/webstore/detail/gitlab-mr-tools/gefblbbchjoiikjegebbmilelbecgcaa

-# How it works
+## How it works

 There is 3 status for a merge request: